blckbearx/pops-smb-config/README.md

 user
 password
 ```
-- The file IPCONFIG.DAT should be present, even if the tutorial says it's optional, in order to edit it (duh).

 ### Limitations
 The software does not have a text input, only number modification.
 Because of the former, this software can only update IP addresses and not share names, users and passwords.